 Choir Members Volunteer “For the Joy of Music”

-When composer-conductor John Williams conducted the Mormon Tabernacle Choir and Orchestra at Temple Square during the Cultural Olympiad for the 2002 Olympic Winter Games in Salt Lake City he observed: “These are people who are there for the joy of music.
+When composer-conductor John Williams conducted The Tabernacle Choir and Orchestra at Temple Square during the Cultural Olympiad for the 2002 Olympic Winter Games in Salt Lake City he observed: “These are people who are there for the joy of music.
 It’s not a job with them; it’s a mission.”

 John Williams was correct.
 Sharing their joy—and love—of music is what the Mormon Tabernacle Choir members, all volunteers, have in common.
 Being a Choir member is not a “job.”
 They have employment and family responsibilities outside of their Choir experience, but they volunteer their time and talents to share with others the joy that comes through uplifting music.